Museum Maintenance Project

 The preservation of the stamp mill, one of the few operational stamp mills in the United States, is our highest priority now.
 Due to the colony of Townsend Big-Eared Bats in the mill and mine tunnel, linseed oil must be used to preserve the stamp mill.
 Linseed oil was applied to protect the exterior of the building, and plans are in the works to make repairs in the mill and on the portal.
 It is essential that we maintain our historical resources.

 Since Sierra County owns the buildings and park, we’re counting on its help with some costs but we need your help to fund our share and provide volunteer time.
 Please consider making a special Museum Maintenance Donation with your membership.

-Join or renew your membership with tax-deductible donation today!
-Give a gift membership to family or friends!
+Join or renew your membership with a tax-deductible donation today!
+Or give a gift membership to family or friends!

 The Sierra County Historical Society is a 501(c)(3) non-profit organization interested in preserving and promoting an appreciation of Sierra County’s rich heritage.
 Historic buildings and extraordinary landscapes link past and present, providing a rare and unique look into California history.
 The SCHS operates a museum at the Kentucky Mine Historic Park in Sierra City and presents the Music at the Mine concert series at the Kentucky Mine Amphitheater as its major fundraiser.

 - Free admission to the Kentucky Mine Museum

 - Free admission to the Stamp Mill and Mine tour